 AACSB: Reflective Thinking

-AICPA: BB Critical Thinking
+AICPA BB: Critical Thinking

-AICPA: FN Risk analysis

-Accessibility: Keyboard Navigation
+AICPA FN: Risk Analysis

-Blooms: Analysis
+Blooms: Analyze

 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

-Level of Difficulty: 3 Haro
+Level of Difficulty: 3 Hara

-Topic: Taxpayer and Tax Practitioner Penalties

 - 86. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these.